Benchmark

 | Ankr Premium | 140 ms | 79% | Good for APAC geos with moderate load. |

-Ops notes boilerplate
+Ops notes for your team

 Why is Polygon latency so important?